gambalab/scRNAseq_chapter/pipelines/monocle3_pipe.md

 # Tabule Muris Example

-# Analyze data using the pipeline provided by Monocle3
-library()

 ## 1. First we install all the necessary packages.
 Additional information on possible errors during installation process can be found [HERE](https://cole-trapnell-lab.github.io/monocle3/docs/installation/)